 - Safety behaviours, children develop routines that they need to do to feel safe and keep their anxiety at bay.
 Other safety behaviours are seeking constant reassurance from you.
 Please note safety behaviours offer temporary relief and sometimes maintain the anxiety.

 - Find it hard to separate from you and want to cling to you.

 - Some children do not speak in certain situations, ” selective mutism.”

 - Some children develop fears around illness; they think they are ill but are anxious.

 What types of Anxiety are there?

+Generalised Anxiety ( GAD)All of us suffer from worries and anxiety from time to time; however, children who present with generalised anxiety have many fears, thoughts, and feelings.
+They may want to avoid certain situations; this can be hard for you to understand.
+You may feel that they are unrealistic and can become annoyed with anxiety, but their worries interfere with their day to day life.
+Seek support when your child has been showing signs of anxiety for more than a few weeks if their mood has lowered, your child is distressed, schoolwork has suffered, and they are not socialising or enjoying activities in the same way they did before.
+Contact me for a Consultation.
 Separation anxiety is a normal developmental stage.
-During these ages, it is normal to have fears separating from your parents or carers, children are totally dependent on their carers so it’s natural they are going to feel vulnerable when they are apart.
-Most children grow out of it, for some children, it doesn’t become easier and they don’t grow out of it, these children may have a hard time saying goodbye, have lots of tummy aches or headaches and cling.
+During these ages, it is normal to have fears of separating from your parents or carers, and children are dependent on their carers, so it’s natural they will feel vulnerable when they are apart.
+Most children grow out of it; for some children, it doesn’t become more manageable, and they don’t grow out of it; these children may have a hard time saying goodbye, have lots of tummy aches or headaches and cling.
 If the distress prevents them from participating in age-appropriate activities and learning opportunities like joining sports teams or attending school, seek help and support.
-Contact me for a consultation
+Contact me for a consultation.

 - As if they are dying